tomlau10/gcc-make-run/README.md

 ## Preface

-I am a window user and just switched to Atom from Notepad++.
+I am a Windows user and just switched to Atom from Notepad++.
 Previously I wrote a script in NppExec to compile-run my C/C++ programs and execute Makefiles with customizable compile flags and run options.
 Atom has numerous community packages and I have tried some.
 They are really great in certain extent but still cannot fully satisfy my need.
 Therefore I decided to reference their packages and make my own.